SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Shorthand Setter Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a computed property's setter does not define a name for the new value to be set,
+If a computed property's setter doesn't define a name for the new value to be set,
 a default name of ``newValue`` is used.
 Here's an alternative version of the ``Rect`` structure
 that takes advantage of this shorthand notation: